Experience and Practice

 - Tulane University, J.D., magna cum laude, 2003

 - State University of New York Maritime College, B.S., with honors, 1999

 - New York

-- U.S. District Courts: Eastern District of Pennsylvania, District of New Jersey, Southern and Eastern Districts of New York
+- U.S. District Courts: Eastern, Middle, and Western Districts of Pennsylvania; District of New Jersey; Southern and Eastern Districts of New York

-- U.S. Court of Appeals: Second and Third Circuits
+- U.S. Courts of Appeals: Second and Third Circuits

 - U.S. Supreme Court

 - The Maritime Law Association of the United States

 - American, Pennsylvania, and New York State Bar Associations